Get-Nerdio/NMM-SE/Scripted Actions/Manual Join AzFiles to ADDS/readme.md

 You need to run this script from a machine that is joined to the domain.
 Best is to save the **ManualJoinAzFilesToADDS.ps1** script file to a local folder on the machine and open it from Powershell ISE or Visual Studio Code.

+You have 2 ways of authenticating to Azure and Microsoft Graph, you can use the current logged in user with devicecode or use a Service Principal. **Default is set to use a user that is Entra Global Admin and Azure subscription Ownwer with a devicecode.**

+If you want to use a Service Principal you need to set the **ServicePrincipal** parameter to **$true** and follow the steps below to create a Service Principal in Entra.

+Otherwise you can skip the Setting up the Service Principal section and follow the instructions in the [How to Use section](#how-to-use).

+### Optional: Setting up the Service Principal

 Creating a Service Princial you can follow the steps in the following Microsoft documentation: [Create a Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 In this script we use the Secret and ID of the Service Principal to authenticate to Azure and Microsoft Graph.
 You can generate a new Secret in the Entra Portal under the Service Principal.
 Ather generating the Secret you can copy the ID and Secret to the script.